civic-switchboard/civic-switchboard.github.io/_posts/2024-01-10-post_application.md

 ---
-title: "Applications Open for Civic Switchboard Institute"
+title: "Applications Open for Civic Switchboard Institute in Pittsburgh!"
 excerpt: "Applications are open for the first institute held in Pittsburgh"
 permalink: /application/
 header: